yuting1008/gen-cv/avatar/interactive/my-readme.md

 ## Hints on debugging

 - The login screen is currently non-functional.
-You can click on 'login' without entering any information and you will be redirected to the main page.
+You can click on ``login`` without entering any information and you will be redirected to the main page.
 - If the avatar is not loading on the main page, refresh the web page with the console open.
 This will show the error message.
 - When you see an error message saying *Failed to load resource: the server responded with a status of 404 (/favicon.ico:1)*, you may try cleaning your cache to fix this issue.
 - You can open console to further deal with your bugs. \